SoftUni-Internal/interactive-content/EN/03-Polymorphism/01-Polymorphism.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/04-Polymorphism/EN/interactive-java-oop-advanced-polymorphism-7-Keyword-Instanceof-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-We can use the `instanceOf` operator in Java to check if an **object** is an instance of a **class** or not.
+We can use the `instanceOf` operator in Java to check if an **object** is an instance of a particular **class** or not.

 Let us take a look now at the different examples:

-- First, let us declare our Map
+- First, let us declare a Map

 ```java
  Map<Object, Object> map = new HashMap();
 ```

-- Then, let us create a `boolean` type to evaluate our result
+- Then, let us create a `boolean` to evaluate our result

 ```java
 boolean result = map instanceof Object;